Lifeline is a federal program that lowers the monthly cost of phone and internet. MetroNet participates in Lifeline in limited areas of Indiana only.

 MetroNet verifies a random sampling of customers annually to determine eligibility status by sending a verification letter and a new application.
 If a customer is identified as ineligible, he or she will be notified that Lifeline will be discontinued.

-For further information, please contact customer service and a MetroNet representative will be happy to answer your questions.
+For further information, and to see if Lifeline is available in your area, please contact customer service and a MetroNet representative will be happy to answer your questions.

 To download the Lifeline application, click here.